Extension Numbering Guidelines

 • Announcements and Auto Textback

-An Announcement is a greeting that has no options.
-A common example of an Announcement a caller could hear is, “Calls are recorded for quality and training purposes.”.
-Once the greeting is complete, the caller would be sent to the next destination of ...
+Overview An Announcement is a pre-recorded greeting that plays to the caller without offering any interactive options.
+A common example might be, “Calls are recorded for quality and training purposes.”
+Once the announcement finishes playing, the call ...

 • Creating and Managing Extensions